 How to tell if a debt is time-barred

 A time-barred debt is a debt that has passed the statute of limitations in your state.
-It’s important to understand that you still owe a time-barred debt, and your credit score may take a dip if you don’t repay it.
+It’s important to understand that you still owe a time-barred debt, and your credit score may dip if you don’t repay it.
 The main advantage of a time-barred debt is that you can’t be sued or taken to court for it.

 How does the statute of limitations on debt work?

-Each state has its own statute of limitations for each type of debt.
+Each state has its statute of limitations for each type of debt.
 In California, for example, the statute of limitations is two years for oral contracts and four years for written contracts.
 So, if you live in California and it’s been four years and one day since your last activity on a written contract, the debt collector won’t be able to sue you.

 Categories of debt